tobinus/OTD-semantic-framework/README.md

    where you replace `<CKAN-URL>` with the base URL to your CKAN instance.
 The instance must also expose RDF information about each dataset.

-You may also create your own graph, and load it into the database.
+You may also create your own graph, and load it into the database, or use a filter when loading datasets.
 Use the `--help` option to see your options.

 #### Perform manual linking to concepts

-You may use the existing tags.
+You may use the existing tags for the Open Transport Data project.
 Simply run:

 `python dataontosearch.py similarity create`

-Alternatively, you can do custom tagging, though this has not been tested at this point.
+Alternatively, you can do custom tagging.
+There are two ways:

+* **Using a spreadsheet**: This approach is preferred for mass-tagging of many datasets at once.
+  1. Ensure the newly created ontology and dataset graphs are set to be used.
+  See the instructions above on "Choosing graphs to use".
+  2. Use `python dataontosearch.py similarity csv_prepare` to generate a CSV file which can be filled in.
+  3. Read the instructions found when running `python dataontosearch.py similarity csv_parse --help` for information on the two options you have for filling in the CSV file.
+  4. Fill the CSV file with your taggings, potentially using `python dataontosearch.py ontology show_hier` to see a list of available concepts.
+  5. Export a new CSV file with your manual tagging.
+  6. Use `python dataontosearch similarity csv_parse` to make the CSV file into an RDF graph, which you should save to a file.
+  7. Use the `--read` option with `python dataontosearch similarity create` to store the newly create graph in the database.

+* **Using online application**: This approach is preferred when incrementally adding datasets, for example when used with a running CKAN instance.

+  1. Run `python dataontosearch.py similarity create_empty` to create a new, empty similarity graph.
+  2. You must set up a Configuration before running the dataset tagger.
+This requires you to have an autotag graph already, so you may choose to continue with this set-up procedure.
+Alternatively, you can create a new, empty autotag graph by running `python dataontosearch.py autotag create --read /dev/null turtle`, at least in Unix.
+Then you can create a new Configuration using this empty autotag graph.
-1. Run `python dataontosearch.py dataset_tagger`
+  3. Run `python dataontosearch.py dataset_tagger`
+  4. Now, you can use the included interface for tagging datasets, or use the API with e.g. the CKAN plugin to tag datasets.
+Follow these steps to use the built-in interface:
-2. Visit http://localhost:8000/about in your web browser
+  5. Visit http://localhost:8000 in your web browser.
-3. Follow the instructions for tagging datasets, using the UID you wrote down when you uploaded an ontology
+  6. Fill in the UUID of the Configuration you have created (in step 2).
+  7. Follow the instructions to tag datasets.

 #### Perform automatic linking to concepts